jwodder/apachelogs/SPEC.md

   the field's value remains constant throughout each individual record, and thus all but one of the occurrences (the first? the last?) are discarded

-- Default to returning bytes but let the user specify an encoding and error handler (but where?)
+- Directives that can contain escape sequences are decoded as Latin-1 by default; this can be overridden via the `encoding` argument to `LogParser`.
-    - Or should all input be decoded as Latin-1 by default?
+  Setting `encoding='bytes'` will cause the directive strings to be returned as `bytes`.

 - `parse` functions should ignore trailing newlines